Seasides-india/2022/content/team/_index.md

 {{% hero %}}

-OWASP Seasides is a community-driven conference, and administratively supported by OWASP.
+Seasides is a community-driven conference.

 To make all this possible, an awesome team of volunteers is working behind the scenes.